gradle/native-platform/readme.md

 * All: `Process.getPid()` should return a long
 * All: fail subsequent calls to `Native.get()` when `Native.initialize()` fails.
-* Windows: fix 64 bit library on old versions of Windows.
 * Posix: allow terminal to be detected when ncurses cannot be loaded
 * Windows: fix detection of shared drive under VMWare fusion and Windows XP
 * Windows: restore std handles after launching child process